-Severe falciparum malaria is defined by the demonstration of asexual forms of P. falciparum in a patient with a potentially fatal manifestation or complication of malaria in whom other diagnoses have been excluded.
+Severe malaria is defined by the demonstration of asexual forms of the malaria parasites in the blood in a patient with a potentially fatal manifestation or complication of malaria in whom other diagnoses have been excluded.

-Even though the complications are almost unique to P. falciparum infection, that DOES NOT mean that all cases of P. falciparum malaria invariably develop complications.
+Even though the complications have been considered to be almost unique to P. falciparum infection, in recent years, many cases of severe malaria, including deaths, have been reported in P. vivax and P. knowlesi malaria.
 The case fatality of P. falciparum malaria is around 1 per cent and this accounts for more than half a million deaths per year all over the world; 80% of these deaths are caused by cerebral malaria.
+The incidence of complications and deaths due to the other two types is much lower.

-In 1990, the World Health Organization (WHO) established criteria for severe malaria and these were revised in the year 2000 to include other clinical manifestations and laboratory values that portend a poor prognosis based on clinical experience in semi-immune patients (Table 1).
+The criteria for severe malaria, as established by the World Health Organization (WHO) are shown in Table 1.
 The major complications of severe malaria include cerebral malaria, pulmonary edema, acute renal failure, severe anemia, and/or bleeding.
 Acidosis and hypoglycemia are the most common metabolic complications.
 Any of these complications can develop rapidly and progress to death within hours or days.

 In many patients, several of these complications exist together or evolve in rapid succession within a few hours.
 In clinical practice, patients must be assessed for any of these signs or symptoms that suggest an increased risk for developing complications and must be treated immediately.
 In various studies risk factors for severe malaria and death include age greater than 65 years, female sex (especially when associated with pregnancy), nonimmune status, coexisting medical conditions, no antimalarial prophylaxis, delay in treatment, and severity of the illness at admission (coma, acute renal failure, shock, pulmonary edema, coagulation disorders).
 In tropical countries with a high transmission of malaria (hyperendemic areas), severe malaria is predominantly a disease of young children (1 month to 5 years of age).